Police records requests

 Accident record reports are created weekly on Thursdays.
-They list all crashes the Bloomington Police responded to in the week prior (Thursday - Wednesday).
+They list all crashes the Bloomington Police responded each week.

 Column one, “Master Incident Number,” has the incident number.
 For most crashes, this is the only record of the accident.

 Column two has the “Case Number.”
 If a case number is listed, a police report was done.
 If a police report exits, you may request a copy by contacting the Police Department (see next section, below).
 If there is no case number listed, there is no report to request.

 How can I obtain a copy of a Police report, or request access to other Police data?

 To obtain a copy of a police report, fill out a Request for Police DataClicking this link will bring you to the JustFOIA data request page.

 Once the request form is received, it will be fulfilled within 10 business days if you are a subject of the data request.
 If you are not a subject of the data request it may take longer.
 The report must be releasable under Minnesota Data Practices Laws.
 The report will be emailed if possible.